-Alberta Education is redesigning all K-12 Alberta curriculum – this presents a unique opportunity to ensure that environmental education becomes an even more central component of future curriculum.
-Alberta’s 40,000 teachers will teach environmental education if it is in the curriculum.
+Alberta Education is developing new K-12 curriculum – this presents a unique opportunity to ensure that environmental, energy and wellness education becomes an even more central component of future curriculum.
+Alberta’s 40,000 teachers will teach environmental, energy and wellness education if it is in the curriculum.

-We all need to become champions of environmental education to move environmental education from the margins to the mainstream.
+We all need to become champions of environmental education to move environmental, energy and wellness education from the margins to the mainstream.

-To improve K-12 education in Alberta, to create a sustainable future, and to move environmental education from the margins to the mainstream, we ask prototyping partners and Alberta Education to develop new curriculum that…
+To improve K-12 education in Alberta, to create a sustainable future, and to move environmental, energy and wellness education from the margins to the mainstream, we ask Alberta Education to develop new curriculum that…

 - Encourages the relevant activities and skill development opportunities: